okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/saml-hook/index.md

 ### SessionNotOnOrAfter support

-If you want to add `SessionNotOnOrAfter` attribute to the `<saml:AuthnStatement>` in SAML assertion, use `add` op with the path `/authentication/sessionLifetime` and session lifetime in seconds.
-Refer to example [here](/docs/reference/saml-hook/#sample-listing-of-json-payload-of-response).
-Okta will calculate `SessionNotOnOrAfter` by adding `/authentication/sessionLifetime` value to `issueInstant` and return it in SAML assertion.
+In some scenarios, your service provider may require the `SessionNotOnOrAfter` attribute for the `<saml:AuthnStatement>` in the SAML assertion, which sets the provider session time correctly.
+Use `add` op with the path `/authentication/sessionLifetime` and a value for session lifetime in seconds to add this attribute.
+See the [Sample listing of JSON payload response](/docs/reference/saml-hook/#sample-listing-of-json-payload-of-response) for an example.
+Okta calculates `SessionNotOnOrAfter` by adding `/authentication/sessionLifetime` value to the `issueInstant` attribute and returns it in the SAML assertion.

 ## Sample listing of JSON payload of response